dxos/dxos/docs/docs/guide/getting-started.md

 There's a lot going on here!
 Let's walk through it.

+### Bootstrap the DXOS Client

-DXOS apps enable users to control their data and identity by storing it in what we call a [vault](./platform/README.md#local-vault-topology).
-In a browser-based environment like a React app, that data is stored in persistent storage owned by the vault.
+DXOS apps enable users to control their data and identity by storing it in a [vault](./platform/README.md#local-vault-topology) separated from the application.
+In a browser-based environment like this React app, data is stored in persistent browser storage owned by the vault.
 The vault runs inside of a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) which is loaded into the DXOS app via an iFrame.
 The `ClientProvider` bootstraps the vault and iFrame, enabling the application to access the user's identity and data information.

+### React Helpers

 The other wrapper components are part of DXOS's [`react-appkit`](./react/ui.md):

 - The `<ServiceWorkerToastContainer>` allows the vault to send messages in the form of Toasts to the application.
 - `<ErrorBoundary>` and `<ResetDialog>` catch errors that bubble up from the application and provide a user-friendly way to refresh the application in the event of a crash.
-They are part of DXOS's react-appkit
 - `<ThemeProvider>` and the `<GenericFallback>` give you the DXOS styles along with a loading indicator.

 ## Create a User Identity